aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msoformatpicture/_index.md

 ```

-the transparent color of the picture.
+Gets the transparent color of the picture.

 **Returns:**
 [CellsColor](../../com.aspose.cells/cellscolor)